onlyquake/xonotic-wiki/Weapons.md

 Fires purple balls of energy with many unique properties.
 They can spread and deflect.
 Very fast players that get hit by the balls might also be slowed down significantly.

--   Primary fire: Fire purple energy balls that will spread and deflect on surfaces once.
+-   Primary fire: Fire 6 evenly-spread purple energy balls that will spread and deflect on surfaces once.
 Hold pressed for the balls to continue to spread, release the button to inverse the spreading direction of the balls.
 -   Secondary fire: Fire purple energy balls that are more concentrated.
 They will not deflect.
 -   Ammo: Cells
 -   Impulse: 6/236